CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Vanilla Anomaly running on modded exes with supported addons
 * GAMMA with the DEFAULT MODLIST ONLY

+That isn't to say DotMarks won't work on other installations--just that if something goes wrong, I'm not signing up to figure out what it is.

-If it's just an issue such as a new item from an addon that isn't being detected correctly, or that sort of simple thing, it might be easy enough to solve.
-But if your Stalker soup with hundreds of mods is encountering an issue no one else has ever seen before, it's very likely a conflict with something in your modlist, not an issue with DotMarks that needs fixing--and either you or the other addon's author will probably need to sort that out yourself.
+Some conflicts are easy to fix--a new item from an addon not being detected correctly, or simple issues like that, might just require adding a few lines in a config file.
+But if your Stalker soup with hundreds of mods is encountering an issue no one else has ever seen before and that I can't reproduce, it's very likely something in your modlist, not an issue with DotMarks that needs fixing--and either you or the other addon's author will probably need to sort that out yourself.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)